 Cynthia worked for a greeting card company as a Financial Administrator.
-She suffers from kidney disease, which makes her vulnerable to infections.
+She suffers from kidney disease which makes her vulnerable to infections.
 She requires sufficient rest in order to maintain good health and kidney function.

 Her employer was aware of her health condition as she took time off to have a kidney transplant during her employment and attended regular hospital appointments.
 However, due to a lack of internal HR and management processes they did not put in place any measures to check on her health and assess how this would affect her in the workplace.

 Cynthia worked part-time.
 When her line manager left, she agreed to accept an acting up role, on the promise that this would lead to a permanent role.
 Her employer failed to recruit to replace her former role, leaving her to carry out two roles alone and work extra hours.
-Despite various requests that the employer recruited another person to provide administrative help, her employer failed to provide her with any support.
+Despite various requests that the employer recruit another person to provide administrative help, her employer failed to provide her with any support.

-As a result of fatigue and high stress levels Cynthia’s kidney function significantly deteriorated, leading to long-term sick leave.
+As a result of fatigue and high stress levels, Cynthia’s kidney function significantly deteriorated, leading to long-term sick leave.

 After complaining to her employer, they began to recruit for a permanent replacement and told her she could go back to her original role.

 Cynthia raised a formal grievance that she was being discriminated against due to her disability but her employer failed to progress this.
 Cynthia started the Acas Early Conciliation process.